 While FDs provide guaranteed returns, the trade-off is that these returns might not beat inflation rates in the long term.
 They’re best suited for short to medium-term financial goals where capital preservation is the priority.

-How Is The Fixed Deposit Interest Taxed?
+Is Fixed Deposit Interest Taxable in Malaysia?